chrissyxiv/chrissyxiv.github.io/index.md

 ---

 ## About Me
-I am an MBA student at NYCU, focusing on **data science** and **financial management**.
+Chrissy is an MBA student at NYCU, focusing on **data science** and **financial management**.
-With hands-on experience in data analysis and project management, and a background as a consultant at PwC, I bring a results-driven mindset and effective communication skills.
+With hands-on experience in data analysis and project management, and a background as a consultant at PwC, She brings a results-driven mindset, effective communication and management skills.

 ## Education
 - **National Yang Ming Chiao Tung University (NYCU)**